Insurance Coverages

 What is covered and how it is covered

-Not only you need to know how to read the policy, but you also must understand the insurance coverages put forward in your auto policy.
+Not only do you need to know how to read the policy, but you also must understand the insurance coverages put forward in your auto policy.

 Insurance Coverage